-- Floyd & Irma Calvert Chair in Law and Liberty Professor of Law
+- Floyd & Irma Calvert Chair of Law and Liberty

 B.A., Claremont Men's College, 1973